Return to Work – Employee Restrictions

-- You must wait 60 calendar days from your annuity begin date before you may return to work in any capacity with a SURS-covered employer.
-You must have a clear separation from SURS-covered employment and no agreement, written or oral, to return to a SURS-covered employer at the time of retirement.
-If you do not satisfy this requirement, your annuity will be suspended.
+Under the SURS return-to-work restrictions (40 ILCS 5/15-139), an annuitant may not return to work in any capacity, paid or unpaid, with a SURS-covered employer until retired for at least 60 calendar days.
+The annuitant must have a clear separation from SURS-covered employment and no agreement, written or oral, to return to a SURS-covered employer at the time of retirement.
+If the annuitant does not satisfy this requirement, the annuity will be cancelled.

-- Retirement before age 60: Your base monthly earnings from a SURS-covered employer cannot exceed your current base monthly annuity.
-The earnings limitation is increased each year by an applicable automatic annual increase.
+The earnings limitation is increased each year by any applicable automatic annual increase.

-- Retirement at 60 or later: Your earnings from a SURS-covered employer during any academic year after you retire combined with your annual base annuity from SURS may not exceed your highest earnings during any academic year before your retirement.
+If the annuity payments began at age 60 or later, the earnings from a SURS–covered employer during any academic year after the retirement date, combined with the annual base annuity from SURS, may not exceed the annuitant’s highest earnings during any academic year before the retirement.

 If you return to SURS-covered employment or you obtain full-time employment with an eligible reciprocal system (Tier II annuitants only), you must contact SURS.
 This does not apply to Retirement Savings Plan annuitants.